doingandlearning/bitdegree/README.md

 # bitdegree

-This is a new readme.
+This is a test directory that I will use to be able to practice some JavaScript.